 The relevant national legislation to date

-The first relevant domestic legislation regarding the exploration and exploitation of marine mineral resources is represented by Law no. 613/1967, which dictated a (new) regulation for "research" and "cultivation" of hydrocarbons to be carried out in seabed and subsoil subject to jurisdiction and sovereignty of the Italian State, i.e. within the territorial sea and/or within the continental shelf.
+The first relevant domestic legislation regarding the exploration and exploitation of marine mineral resources is represented by Law No. 613/1967, which dictated a (new) regulation for "research" and "cultivation" of hydrocarbons to be carried out in seabed and subsoil subject to jurisdiction and sovereignty of the Italian State, i.e. within the territorial sea and/or within the continental shelf.

-Through the aforementioned Law, a distinction of legal regulation on mining activities were realized depending on the location of the mining deposits, “onshore” (L. n.
-6/1957) or, vice versa, “offshore” (L. n.
-613/1967), which persisted until the unification of the two regulations (for land and sea) implemented by L. n.
-922/1991.
+Through the aforementioned Law, a distinction of legal regulation on mining activities were realized depending on the location of the mining deposits, “onshore” (Law No. 6/1957) or, vice versa, “offshore” (Law No. 613/1967), which persisted until the unification of the two regulations (for land and sea) implemented by Law No. 922/1991.

-Following European Directive 94/22/EC, specifically dedicated to the “[...] conditions for granting and using authorizations for the prospection, exploration and production of hydrocarbons,” which was functional to reach competitiveness in the sector through the removal of all forms of discrimination between operators in the access to and subsequent exercise of mining activities, Legislative Decree No. 625 of November 25, 1996, transposing the aforementioned directive and amending the previous regulations, was then adopted at the domestic level.
+Following European Directive 94/22/EC, specifically dedicated to the “[...] conditions for granting and using authorizations for the prospection, exploration and production of hydrocarbons,” which was functional to reach competitiveness in the sector through the removal of all forms of discrimination between operators in the access to and subsequent exercise of mining activities, Legislative Decree No. 625 of November 25, 1996, and subsequent modifications, transposing the aforementioned directive and amending the previous regulations, was then adopted at the domestic level.

 The internal legal framework regarding the issuance of offshore mining titles provides for a clear separation of the 3 mining macro-activities that are part of the “upstream mining” chain (“prospecting,” “exploration,” and “cultivation”).
 These expressly defined activities, precisely in light of their structural diversity, are treated separately and thus characterized by separate authorizing and licensing mining titles, each of which has its own specific legal regime.

-As for the maritime areas that may be affected by mining titles, within the limits of the continental shelf, Law No. 9/1991, with a view to the protection of the maritime ecosystem, had provided, both an express legislative prohibition to carry out hydrocarbon prospecting, exploration and cultivation activities “[...] in the waters of the Gulf of Naples, the Gulf of Salerno and the Egadi Islands, without prejudice to existing permits, authorizations and concessions” (cf. art.
-4, l. cit.), as well as the suspension of “[...] exploration permits in areas declared a national park or marine reserve” (cf. art.
-6, paragraph 13, l. cit.).
+As for the maritime areas that may be affected by mining titles, within the limits of the continental shelf, Law No. 9/1991, with a view to the protection of the maritime ecosystem, had provided, both an express legislative prohibition to carry out hydrocarbon prospecting, exploration and cultivation activities “[...] in the waters of the Gulf of Naples, the Gulf of Salerno and the Egadi Islands, without prejudice to existing permits, authorizations and concessions” (cf. Art.
+4), as well as the suspension of “[...] exploration permits in areas declared a national park or marine reserve” (cf. Art.
+6, para.
+13).

 A further reduction of the marine areas subject to mining titles was implemented by Legislative Decree No. 128/2010, which established a ban concerning any legally protected marine and/or coastal area under any title.
 In addition, it was established that the interdictory constraint of protection against any mining activity is not imitated to the boundary perimeter of the marine protected area only but also involves an additional marine area, the so-called “protection frame.”